Samuel-Hoskin/Manual-of-Me/SamHoskin.md

   - Quiet Workspace
   - Normally will have Noise Canceling headphones on
   - Prefer focus time
-  - Enjoy working with and as community with shared goals
+  - Enjoy working with and as a community with shared goals
 # Times / hours I like to work
 Time:
-  - I work Monday - Friday
+  - I work Monday - Friday from 09:00  until 18:00
-  - I normally start around 09:00 and finish at 18:00
   - My calendar in normally up-to-date and open for people to see
   - I am occasional insomniac, so might have the odd late start
 # Best ways to communicate with me
 Communicate:
   - If in the office, come say Hi 👋
-  - Slack or if am available, call me
+  - Slack or if I am available, call me
   - Be direct with what you asking for
-  - Be clean on any urgency, as I will do my best to priorities
+  - Be clean on any urgency, as I will do my best to prioritise

 # How I best receive feedback
 Feedback: